-Avon Fire & Rescue Service is committed to complying with the Data Protection Act 1998, ensuring the accuracy and security of your personal information.
-We will:
+Avon Fire & Rescue Service is committed to complying with the EU General Data Protection Regulation (GDPR), and the Data Protection Act 2018 (DPA).
+To ensure the accuracy and security of your personal information, we will:

-- Tell you what we will do with your information and who it will be shared with.
+- tell you what we will do with your information and who it will be shared with in the form of a Privacy Notice (as below).
 Although sometimes the law requires that we share your information with other agencies to help reduce crime or investigate fraud.

 - Use our website.

-- Are an employee, agent or contractor working for Avon Fire & Rescue Service.
+- Are an employee, or former employee, agent or contractor working for Avon Fire & Rescue Service

 - Have used our fire and emergency service.

 - Have used our safety services either within business, community/home safety or youth services.

 In order to explain how we collect and use personal data for the various activities that we undertake as a Fire & Rescue Service, or where we are required to comply with legislation, we have divided the this website area into various sections to include:

 - Our overarching Privacy Notice